Core Faculty Members

 Elissa Epel, PhD

-Elissa Epel, PhD, is a Professor in the Department of Psychiatry, at University of California, San Francisco.
-Her research aims to elucidate mechanisms of healthy aging, and to apply this basic science to scalable interventions that can reach vulnerable populations.
-She is the Director of the Aging, Metabolism, and Emotions Lab, and the Center for Obesity Assessment, Study, & Treatment, (COAST), and Associate Director of the Center for Health and Community.
+Elissa Epel, PhD, is a Professor in the Department of Psychiatry and Behavioral Sciences, at University of California, San Francisco.
+She studies the biopsychosocial mechanisms of healthy aging, and applies basic science to scalable interventions.
+She is the Director of the Aging, Metabolism, and Emotions Lab, and Associate Director of the Center for Health and Community.
 She studies psychological, social, and behavioral pathways underlying chronic psychological stress and stress resilience that impact cellular aging.
 She also studies the interconnections between stress, addiction, eating, and metabolic health.
 With her collaborators, she is conducting clinical trials to examine the effect of self regulation and mindfulness training programs on cellular aging, weight, diet, and glucose control.
-She leads or co-leads studies funded by NIH (NIA, NCCIH, NICHD, and NHLBI) including a Stress Network, and a UCOP multicampus center on obesity.
-She is involved in NIH initiatives on role of stress in aging, and on reversibility of early life adversity, and Science of Behavior Change, and is on the Steering Council for Mind & Life Institute.
+She co-leads studies funded by NIH (NIA, NCCIH, NICHD, and NHLBI) Epel studied psychology and psychobiology at Stanford University (BA), and clinical and health psychology at Yale University (PhD).
+She completed a clinical internship at the Palo Alto Veterans Healthcare System.
+Epel has received several awards including the APA Early Career Award, the Academy of Behavioral Medicine Research Neal Miller Young Investigator Award, and the Society for Biopsychosocial Science and Medicine award for Sociophysiology.
+She is among the top 1% of researchers globally for citation impact.
+She is a member of the National Academy of Medicine.
+She was named Innovator of the Year by McLaughlin group and received the 2017 Silver Innovator Award from the Alliance for Aging Research.

-Laura Gottlieb, MD, MPH
+Laura Gottlieb MD, MPH

-Laura M. Gottlieb, MD, MPH is a Professor of Family and Community Medicine at the University of California, San Francisco.
-Her research explores health care sector programs and policies related to identifying and addressing social risk factors in the context of care delivery.
-She is the founding director of the Social Interventions Research and Evaluation Network, a national research network that advances research on health care strategies to improve social conditions.
-Dr. Gottlieb is also Associate Director of the Robert Wood Johnson Foundation Evidence for Action National Program Office.
+Laura M. Gottlieb, MD, MPH is a Professor of Family and Community Medicine and Associate Director of the Center for Health and Community at the University of California, San Francisco.
+Her research explores healthcare sector programs and policies related to identifying and addressing patients’ social risk factors in the context of healthcare delivery.
+She is the founding co-director of the Social Interventions Research and Evaluation Network, a national research network that catalyzes, conducts, and disseminates research on healthcare strategies to improve social conditions.

-Kaja LeWinn, Sc.D
+Kaja LeWinn, ScD

-Matt Pantell, MD, MS
+Matt Pantell MD, MS

 Matt Pantell worked at the Health Policy Center of the Urban Institute before attending the UC Berkeley - UCSF Joint Medical Program for medical school, where he earned an MD and a Master's in Health and Medical Sciences focusing on social epidemiology.
 He then completed his residency in pediatrics and was Chief Resident at the University of California, San Francisco.
 He was also a fellow in the Clinical Research Training Program at the NIH, where his work focused on biomarkers of social adversity.
 Currently he is an assistant professor at UCSF, where his clinical work is as a pediatric hospitalist and urgent care physician.
 His research is conducted with the UCSF Center on Health and Community and the UCSF Preterm Birth Initiative, and focuses on the utility of incorporating social information into clinical decision making, data mining and the analysis of large datasets, and biological manifestations of the social determinants of health.